 Start a gelato business by following these 9 steps:

 You have found the perfect business idea, and now you are ready to take the next step.
 There is more to starting a business than just registering it with the state.
-We have put together this simple step guide to starting your gelato business.
+We have put together this simple guide to starting your gelato business.
 These steps will ensure that your new business is well planned out, registered properly and legally compliant.

 STEP 1: Plan your Business